openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/IPCKit/cj-apis-rpc.md

 **Exceptions:**

-- BusinessException: Corresponding error codes are listed below.
+- BusinessException: For error codes, see the table below.
 For details, refer to [Universal Error Codes](../../errorcodes/cj-errorcode-universal.md).

   | Error Code ID | Error Message |
   | :---- | :--- |